Text Generation: A Systematic Literature Review of Tasks, Evaluation, and Challenges: Related Challenges

 Overall, models pre-trained on large amounts of data tend to hallucinate less \citep{MaynezNBM20, ZhouNGD21}. \citet{PrabhumoyeHZB21} mitigate hallucinations in document-grounded text generation by implementing a selective attention variant for the documents' contextualized representations.
 Faithfulness to a source can be improved by representing the knowledge in a simpler relational format and verifying it against relation tuples from the source or reference \citep{GoodrichRLS19}.

-Besides mitigating bias, other works employ mechanisms to detect hallucinations in existing text.
+Other works employ mechanisms to detect hallucinations in existing text.
 Measuring hallucinations with LMs can be challenging they are designed to predict texts of high linguistic quality (e.g., fluency, grammaticality) rather than factual content \citep{GattK18}.
-In addition, most automatic metrics do not correlate with faithfulness or factuality, so they are often unreliable, highlighting human evaluation on factuality datasets \citep{AbhishekSSS22, ZhouNGD21} as the preferred method \citep{MaynezNBM20, GoyalD20a, FalkeRUD19, JiLFY23}. \citet{GoyalD20a} present a textual entailment system that can fact-check generated text and localize the factual error.
+In addition, most automatic metrics do not correlate with faithfulness or factuality, making them often unreliable.
+Human evaluation on factuality datasets \citep{AbhishekSSS22, ZhouNGD21} is the preferred method \citep{MaynezNBM20, GoyalD20a, FalkeRUD19, JiLFY23}. \citet{GoyalD20a} present a textual entailment system that can fact-check generated text and localize the factual error.
 The model-based metric BARTScore++ can detect hallucinations to a certain degree because it imitates human-like error analysis \citep{LuDXZ23}. \citet{FabbriWLX22} propose QAFactEval to evaluate factual consistency for the QA task. \citet{MadaanPPS21} propose a model to automatically generate counterfactual text that can be leveraged to create a synthetic test set on factuality.